Lharesh/sdapk_app/README.md

 # sdapk_app
-Configured Sonar Cloud and OWASP Zap and added secret to git repo
+Configured Sonar Cloud and OWASP Zap and added secret to git repo.